+Note: Adapted from Hydromantis (2014) and AACEI (2016)

 Equation 17 was used to assess interest during construction.
 A 1.7 percent interest rate was used in the cost analysis, corresponding to the March 2017 interest rate offered by California’s Clean Water State Revolving Fund (CWB 2018).